In this Article

 This herb is widely consumed nowadays, but consuming herbal tea made from parsley is not the best idea during pregnancy.
 Parsley tea is known to hinder with the foetal development and can result in a miscarriage.

 There are two variants of these.
 Using the inner bark of the elm tree can provide relief from nausea but the outer bark can affect the uterus and lead to a miscarriage.
 Since the source of the bark cannot be confirmed in the tea, it is best to avoid this tea in the first place.

 9. Chicory Root Tea

 This herbal tea is one of the most harmful teas for pregnant women.
-It poses a great risk as it can trigger menstruation cycle and could even cause miscarriage.
+It poses a great risk to the health of the mother and the foetus as it can trigger menstruation cycle and can even cause miscarriage.